JenniferMack/Ulysses-post-to-WP/README.md

 # Ulysses post to WP
 Easily automate posting from Ulysses for Mac to a WordPress blog.

+Even with the newest version of Ulysses (currently in beta as of mid-May 2016) adding a built-in WordPress uploader, there’s a few things it does I don’t like.
+- The Ulysses keywords are used as post tags.
+I use the keywords to organize sheets, and having content-related keywords clutters things up in the sheet column.
+I’d rather have them in the post body.
+- There’s no option to specify links to open in a new window.
+- No built in support for the `MORE` option.
+Adding html directly is an option, but I’d rather just type `::MORE::`.

 ## Usage

 Download the [.zip file][1], then unzip it.

-Place the `wp-post.rb` script in a conveient location.
-If you put it in `~/bin` it will be found by the app.
-If you put it somewhere else, you’ll have to edit the automator script to point to the new location.
-Symlinks also work.
+There will be two files `Post-to-Wordpress.app` and `ulysses-wp-password.json`.

+Place the `Post-to-Wordpress.app` in a convenient location.
+The Applications folder in your home folder is a good location.

-In the `wp-post.rb` script, change the placeholder information to what’s needed to log into your blog.
+In the `ulysses-wp-password.json` file, change the placeholder information to what’s needed to log into your blog.
 Then save your changes.

-1. `yourWPblogURL`: the base URL of your WordPress blog.
+1. `yourWPblogURL.com`: the base URL of your WordPress blog.
 2. `yourWPusername`: the username you use for logging into your blog.
 3. `yourWPpassword`: the password you use for logging into your blog.
-4. If you have SSL enabled on your blog (highly recommended) change the `false` to `true`.
+4. `use_ssl`: If you _do not have SSL enabled_ on your blog (not recommended) change the `true` to `false`.

+Now copy the `ulysses-wp-password.json` file to your home folder **and rename it to** `.ulysses-wp-password.json`.
+That’s where the app looks for it.
+If it’s not there, you’ll get an error message.
+The best way to do this is from the terminal with this command.
+`cp ulysses-wp-password.json ~/.ulysses-wp-password.json`

+If you’re using the Finder, hold the option key down while dragging to your home folder, then add the leading dot once it’s copied.

+## Usage

 From inside Ulysses open the export sheet, and choose HTML snippet, then the app icon -\> other.
 Navigate to where you saved the Post-to-WordPress app, and select it.